 “Seeing Kendal’s joy and pride in sharing our work with the community solidifies that we made the right decision and that we’re building something here that will benefit her for the rest of her life,” Miranda says.
-She adds: “Love seeing our work out in the community — being tagged in posts, hearing stories about our sweets being included in life events and moments.
+“Love seeing our work out in the community — being tagged in posts, hearing stories about our sweets being included in life events and moments.
 It’s surreal to know that people are trusting us to make their special events a little sweeter.”

 Kendal says her favorite part of the business is the money she receives from each order the duo puts out, which makes her mother laugh: “No surprise there!”
 Kendal splits her share between savings and spending cash.

 People With Disabilities Have a Right to Find a Job They Love

 Both Kendal and Miranda say they’ve learned a lot through the whole process.
 For Kendal, she’s picked up everything from operational things like the point-of-sale system and how to create invoices for orders to the baking side: mixing icing colors, measuring ingredients and the finer details of food safety.
 For Miranda, watching Kendal learn all those skills has taught her that her daughter is “smarter and more capable than I (or most other people) ever give her credit for.”